Here’s how to use pos() functions.

 Note:

-The function gets positions of members in sequence x in sequence A. and returns null if it cannot find the positions for all members of x.
+The function gets positions of all members of sequence x in sequence A and returns null if it cannot find positions for all members of x.

 Parameter: